TNO/knowledge-engine/examples/edc-example/README.md

 To stop the example, execute `docker compose down`.

 ## Adding another participant to the network
-For each additional KER with an EDC-IDS Connector, we need the following files in the `edc-example` directory:
+For each additional KER with an EDC-IDS Connector, we need the following files in the `examples/edc-example` directory:
 - `connector/configuration/ker-configuration.properties` contains settings for the EDC-IDS Connector
 - `connector/configuration/ker-vault.properties` contains a public key
 - A new directory for this specific KER.
 Currently, they are named `ker1`, `ker2`, ..., containing:
   - `edc.properties` file containing several properties that are used in the communication between KERs
   - `Dockerfile` containing a Docker script that starts the KER.
 Note that this contains a link to the `edc.properties` file and thus is unique for each KER.

-The `docker-compose.yml` in `edc-example/` should also be modified to include:
+The `docker-compose.yml` in `examples/edc-example/` should also be modified to include:
 - An additional KER (currently named `runtime-1`, `runtime-2`, ...)
   - The `build` setting refers to the directory for the new KER.
   - The `depends_on` setting refers to the Docker component for the EDC-IDS Connector